-LinkStation Quad review
+LinkStation Quad full review

 Buffalo has chucked everything but the kitchen sink into its LinkStation Quad NAS (network attached storage) drive.
 It’s packed with additional features that make it a lot more versatile than most conventional NAS drives.